-Whether you’re working with real-time prospects or the best aged leads around, a great question can help move the sale forward.
+Whether you’re working with real-time prospects or the best aged leads around, a great discussion where you ask the right questions can help move the sale forward.

 1. What made you take my call [or meet with me, etc., as the case may be]?

-Why it works: This question should get your prospect talking about what she is hoping to achieve by switching insurance.
-You may be able to get a feel for how you could best approach the sales process and possibly take note of what not to do by where her current services are lacking.
+Why it works: This question should get your prospect talking about what they are hoping to achieve by switching insurance.
+You may be able to get a feel for how you could best approach the sales process and possibly take note of what not to do by where current services are lacking.

 2. What do you like best about your current insurance agent and their service?

 Why it works: This is a positive way of opening up the discussion on why they’re shopping for new coverage.
 The lead will tell you straight-out what they value in a good agent, i.e., what you will need to demonstrate to win their business.
 They may also offer negative details, which will be things you’ll want to avoid.

 3. How did that car handle last month’s ice storm [insert a relevant recent local weather event]?

 Why it works: Your prospect isn’t going to say anything but “great” or “I stayed home,” thinking that a “good” answer will get them a better rate.
 But that’s not the point of asking that question.
 Some sales questions aren’t asked so much for the answer as for getting the prospect thinking.
 Here, they’ll be thinking about driving risks and the importance of having good insurance while you make your presentation.